 Cost & Conclusion

-The Oculus Quest 2 is the cheapest of the three at the moment of writing.
+The Meta Quest 2 is the cheapest of the three at the moment of writing.
 It sells for an especially low price considering its competitors’ price tags and the suite of features it has to offer.

 Although the Quest 2 is the cheapest of the three, it still feels like it could be in the same price range as its pricier counterparts.